-The Group is exposed to contract holders and insurance intermediaries for insurance premium due and customers for premium and commission where it acts as an intermediary.
+The Group is exposed to contract holders for insurance premium due.
 Insurance receivables are presented net of an allowance for doubtful debts.
 An allowance for doubtful debts is made where there is an identified loss event which, based on previous experience, is evidence of a reduction in the recoverability of the cash flows.
 Credit risk with respect to insurance receivables is limited due to credit control procedures in place and the large number of customers comprising the Group's debtor base.